GE HealthCare: Growth in the 1980s as GE Medical Systems

 In 1982, the company set up a joint venture with Yokogawa Electric.
 It changed its name to GE HealthCare Japan Corporation in 2009.

 In 1983, GE Medical started investing heavily in Magnetic Resonance Imaging (MRI) technology, investing nearly US$1 billion in a new plant in Waukesha.
 It developed the MR Signa, which became very successful.
 Up to this time, the medical Systems Division had simply been divided into domestic and international, but in 1987 it reorganized into the three "poles" of America, Europe and Pacific.

 In 1985 GE acquired Technicare from Johnson and Johnson.
 Originally named Ohio Nuclear (and in 1979, after another fusion, Ohio Nuclear Unirad), the name was changed to Technicare in 1982.
 Technicare (with headquarters in Cleveland, Ohio) had been producing a range of rotate-stationary CTs with an installed base in the thousands, as well as some X-ray diagnostic equipment and a nascent MRI product range.

-In 1988, GE Medical Europe merged with CGR, a medical equipment supplier based in France, to form General Electric CGR Medical Systems.
+In 1988, GE Medical Europe merged with CGR (Compagnie Générale de Radiologie), a medical equipment supplier based in France, to form General Electric CGR Medical Systems.
 The European headquarters were moved from Hammersmith (UK) to Buc, Yvelines, near Paris.